 The Washton Group offers individually-tailored treatment delivered in a discreet private office setting.
 We are a specialized private practice, not a public addiction clinic or program.
 We offer flexible sophisticated treatment for men and women with busy schedules and demanding careers as well as for adolescents, young adults, and their parents.
 We are a group of highly trained and experienced psychologists, not addiction counselors or paraprofessionals.

 We work with people in all stages of readiness for change.
-We work with people in the early stages of acknowledging that a problem exists (an important first step) and considering the possibility of getting professional help as well as those who are committed to change and ready to take definitive action.
-We recognize that feeling ambivalent or unsure about making changes is a natural part of the process of coming to grips with an any type of problem including substance use.
+We work with people in the early stages of acknowledging that a problem exists (an important first step) and entertaining the idea of getting professional help; and, with those who are committed to change and ready to take action.
+We recognize that feeling ambivalent or unsure about making changes is a natural part of the process of coming to grips with an alcohol or drug problem.
 Our approach is motivational, not confrontational.
 We will help you to explore the costs and benefits of changing your behavior and work with you to formulate a realistic plan for moving forward that feels right to you.

 We help our clients set realistic and achievable goals that they choose for themselves.
-We do not impose or mandate treatment goals recognizing that this is more likely to inhibit rather than motivate change.
+We do not impose or mandate treatment goals recognizing that this is more likely to diminish rather than enhance a person’s motivation to change.
 Our professional role as psychologists is not to impose demands on our clients, but to enhance their ability to work toward their self-selected goals.
-We help them to explore the risks and benefits of different treatment goals (e.g., abstinence, moderation, harm reduction) and to make informed choices recognizing that change is often incremental (stepwise) and that goals can be revised along the way as needed.
+We help them to explore the risks and benefits of different treatment goals (e.g., abstinence, moderation, harm reduction) and to make informed choices recognizing that change is often incremental (and that goals can be revised along the way as needed.

 We offer multiple treatment options and individualized paths for change, not one path for everyone.
 Flexibility and choice are the cornerstones of our therapeutic approach.
 We recognize that people with alcohol and drug problems are not all alike and that no single treatment approach works best for everyone.
 The fact is, there are many different pathways to change and using a combination of different strategies often yields the best results.
-Some people do best with individual treatment; others do best with group therapy, while still others do best with a combination of both individual and group therapy.
-We formulate individualized not boilerplate treatment plans for clients based on what they need and what appears to make the most sense.
+Some people do best with individual therapy; others do best with group therapy, while still others do best with a combination of both individual and group therapy.
+We will work with you to develop a customized treatment plan that fits your individual needs.
+We provide individualized treatment, not “one size fits all”.

 We offer a unique Alcohol Moderation Program for non-alcoholics.
 The vast majority of people who drink “too much” are not alcoholics and many of these “problem drinkers” can learn how to moderate their drinking within safer levels rather than give up alcohol for good.
 That’s what the research shows.
 Our Alcohol Moderation Program is for people who are concerned about their alcohol use and want to learn how to reduce their drinking to avoid negative consequences and improve their overall health.